Th3Spl/Th3Spl/README.md

 ## Who am i :
-I am Th3Spl and this is my GitHub profile i love code in c++, c# and python but i also know the html/css actually i am working on some private project and on some open source startup but i want to become a cyber security expert!
+I am Th3Spl and this is my GitHub profile i love to code in c++, c# and python but i also know some html/css actually i am working on some private projects and on some open source startups but i want to become a cyber security expert!

 ### My Discord Community:
-In my discord community you can chill and vide with other user, gamer, coder, graphic, otaku and you can partecipate to some events!
+In my discord community you can chill out and vide with other users, gamers, coders, graphs, otakus and you can partecipate to some events!

 [`Discord Link`](https://discord.gg/635ysHGDG6)

 ### My contacts:
-At the moment the unique method for contact me is with discord so you can join my [`Discord Community`](https://github.com/Th3Spl/Th3Spl/blob/main/README.md#hi-th3spl-here)
+At the moment the unique method to contact me is with discord so you can join my [`Discord Community`](https://github.com/Th3Spl/Th3Spl/blob/main/README.md#hi-th3spl-here)
 <br />